Synthetic polarization observations of magnetized pillars in HII regions: Assessing the reliability of the Davis-Chandrasekhar-Fermi method: Summary and Conclusions

+\item{ Even when all DCF input parameters are extracted self-consistently and locally from the simulation, the inferred magnetic field strengths differ substantially from the intrinsic simulation values.
+For the fiducial configuration, the classical DCF method \citep{davis1951, chandrasekhar1953} overestimates the true field by an average factor of $ {\sim 7}$ during the stable pillar phase, while the modified formulation of \citet{Skalidis2021} reduces the discrepancy but still overestimates the field by an average factor of $ {\sim 5}$.
+At the representative time $t=0.7\,\mathrm{Myr}$, the full unmasked, full S/N-selected, and body S/N-selected configurations yield comparable values: $B_{\mathrm{POS,DCF}} \approx 279\pm115$, $ 293\pm120$, and $ 330\pm136\,\mu\mathrm{G}$, respectively, while the corresponding ST21 estimates are $B_{\mathrm{POS,ST21}} \approx 172\pm70$, $ 175\pm71$, and $187\pm76\,\mu\mathrm{G}$.
+This demonstrates that the overestimation is not an artefact of the particular spatial or S/N selection adopted for the analysis.}

+\item{ The origin of this overestimation is physical rather than methodological.
+The magnetic-field geometry and amplification in the simulated pillar are governed primarily by the external thermal and ram pressure of the expanding H\,{\sc ii} region, not by internal turbulence alone.
+This violates the core DCF assumption that the observed angular dispersion traces turbulent fluctuations about an internally generated, approximately uniform background field.
+Within the pillar, externally driven compression and the associated coherent motions contribute to the measured gas velocity dispersion, while simultaneously aligning and amplifying the magnetic field on pillar scales.
+The resulting ordered field morphology maintains a relatively small $\delta\psi$; consequently, $\sigma_v$ and $\delta\psi$ do not trace the same statistically coupled perturbations assumed by the DCF method.
+This mismatch biases the ratio $\sigma_v/\delta\psi$ high, leading to a systematic overestimate of $B_{\mathrm{POS}}$.} \end{enumerate}

+In conclusion, the systematic overestimation of the magnetic field strength shown here arises because the DCF method assumes that the angular dispersion traces internal turbulent fluctuations of a uniform background field, a condition that is not met when the field geometry is governed by external compression.
+As a result, DCF-based field strengths in these environments, and potentially in other externally driven structures, should be interpreted with caution, since they may translate into overestimated dynamical quantities such as the magnetic pressure or the Alfvén Mach number.
+We stress, however, that this assessment is based on a single simulated pillar and the broader study outlined below is required before the reported factors can be generalized.

-Future work will extend this analysis to a larger sample of simulated pillars with varying initial conditions and evolutionary stages.
-Furthermore, it is crucial to extend this study to cases where the velocity field is dominated by global gravitational infall rather than turbulence.
-Exploring these regimes will allow a broader evaluation of the DCF method's validity and of the interplay between magnetic fields, radiative feedback, and cloud structure in star-forming environments.
+Future work will extend this analysis to a broader set of simulated pillars that span a range of physical conditions to assess how the overestimation factor depends on them.
+Exploring these regimes will allow for a broader evaluation of the DCF method's validity and a better understanding of the complex interplay between magnetic fields, radiative feedback, and cloud structure in star-forming environments.